 The Crown Prosecution Service will make the final decision on whether your abusive partner is prosecuted - you might have to go to court if they are.
 If you're worried about going to court, you can get free help and support from the Citizens Advice Witness Service.
 You can find more information on the criminal prosecution service on the Women's Aid website.

 The police can also give you advice on crime prevention and getting something called a police marker on your address, so an officer can get to your home as quickly as possible.

 Once you have found a safe place to stay short-term, you will need to think about what to do in the longer term.
 You will need to consider:

 - whether you wish to permanently separate from your partner.
 You should seek legal advice, see under heading Getting help from a local domestic violence service or a solicitor

 - whether you want to take action to keep the abusive partner away from you.
 This could include getting an injunction to protect yourself from more violent behaviour (known as a non-molestation order), or a court order to sort out who can stay in the family home, for example if you want to stop your violent partner from returning home (known as an occupation order).
+You can ask the court to make a non-molestation order on GOV.UK.
 You can find more information about injunctions on the Rights of Women website www.rightsofwomen.org.uk.
 If you're considering these options, it's best to seek legal advice, see under heading Getting help from a local domestic violence service or a solicitor

 - housing.
 Your legal rights to the family home will depend upon the type of housing, the legal status of your relationship and whether or not you have children.
 You should get legal advice to ensure that you do everything possible to protect rights to the family home.
 You should seek advice about the family home even if you are leaving permanently because, if your partner sells the home, you may lose money and possessions.
 Find out more about what happens to your home when you separate.